Training to help children through traumas

 Children’s Accelerated Trauma Therapy Training Project

-In 2019 CRESS trained counsellors from within the South Sudanese refugee communities, using the Children’s Accelerated Trauma Therapy (CATT) training protocol, so that therapy is now available for their children.
+In January 2019 CRESS trained 15 counsellors from within the South Sudanese refugee communities, using the Children’s Accelerated Trauma Therapy (CATT) training protocol, so that these skills are embedded within their communities to provide therapy to their children + young people, for whom there is no mental health provision in Uganda.

-The Diocese of Liwolo worked in conjunction with the CATT License holder, the Luna Children’s Charity to deliver this training.
-The Diocese selected 19 adults to attend the training, identifying those who had the time and ability to build relationships with the children to deliver the therapy effectively.
+The Diocese of Liwolo worked in conjunction with the CATT License holder, Action for Child Trauma International (ACTI), to deliver this training: Trainees were selected by the Diocese, identifying those who had the ability and time to build relationships with their young people and deliver the therapy effectively.

 Outcome of the CATT Training